UE5 and UEFN converge

 A clear game loop, readable controls, reusable assets, and a strong player fantasy will still matter when the engine roadmap changes.
 Treat the roadmap as context for choosing cleaner systems, not as a reason to pause creation.

-Epic targets UE6 Early Access for the end of 2027, with the full release planned 12-18 months later.
+Epic targets Unreal Engine 6 Early Access for the end of 2027, with the full release planned 12 to 18 months later.

-Epic's public guidance is to keep building on UE5 and UEFN.
-The practical path is to test game ideas now and revisit the transition path as UE6 gets closer.
+No. Epic's public guidance is to keep building on UE5 and UEFN, ship useful work now, and revisit the transition path as UE6 gets closer.

 The public plan centers on unifying UE5 and UEFN, introducing Verse and Scene Graph, and enabling more portable content and AI-assisted workflows.